FrancescoDiSalesGithub/GitCliShell/README.md

 # GitCliShell

-Navigate the github site using the terminal emulator
+Navigate the github site using the terminal emulator.

 ## How to build
 execute this command in your terminal: